coniks-sys/coniks-go/client/README.md

 ```
 ⇒  coniksclient init
 ```
-You may have to modify the config file accordingly the location of the server's public keys and the server's addresses.
+You may have to modify the config file according to the location of the server's public keys and the server's addresses.

 ##### Register a new name-to-public key mapping with the CONIKS server
 ```